-(which may be called by 11 July 2019), the Swiss government will place its MLI ratification bill with the OECD.
+The OECD's Multilateral Instrument (MLI) entered into force for Switzerland on 1 December 2019.
 In its double taxation treaties, Switzerland includes the Principal Purpose Test (PPT Rule) proposed in the MLI chapter "Treaty Abuse" in its "simplified" form (ie, the simplest version/basic version).